 Ads can be beneficial if you’re well-versed in advertising techniques and best practices.
 For instance, you would use an attention-grabbing headline, an eye-catching image or thumbnail, a clear call-to-action, and so forth.
 You’ll want to understand how to set up an ad to optimize conversions and return on investment.
 Ads cost money, so start with a small budget and experiment until you understand what works.
 Study the ads of others for ideas and insights.

 The direct marketing approach isn’t the way to go.
 Instead, I recommend directing traffic to your website or landing page as part of a marketing/sales funnel strategy.
 Also, sending people to your site is less likely to attract the Facebook police.
 Many affiliates use ads to build their email lists, which trigger autoresponse sequences containing affiliate links and products for sale.

 Facebook Groups allow people to unite around a common cause, discuss issues, and share relevant content.
 As the previous owner of a large Facebook group, 40,000+ members, I got tremendous value from it.
 For starters, I controlled group activities and announcements, which were critical to my affiliate marketing strategies.
 While a Facebook page can be an asset, a Facebook group can be just as valuable and easier to grow.
 Additionally, there are eleven ways you can make money from Facebook groups.

-My Facebook group focused on providing free access to online courses from Skillshare and Udemy.
+My Facebook group focused on providing free access to online courses.
 Given the group’s objective, I promoted free courses and trial programs from education platforms such as Coursera and Treehouse.
 I occasionally promoted items that members may have found interesting like Grammarly, a free online grammar checker, and TubeBuddy, a free YouTube channel building tool.

 Where some marketers go wrong is by promoting items that have minimal relation or no relation to a group’s objective.
 For instance, it doesn’t make sense to post flight deals in a group about app development.
 Similarly, I see many publishers spam Facebook groups with affiliate links, which is a low-probability way to generate commissions.
 In highly active groups, posts and affiliate links are buried within minutes by newer posts.